johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 Lastly, [app.listen](http://expressjs.com/4x/api.html#app.listen) is going to tell Node which port to listen on (3000).
 In this case, we're also providing a callback function (a function that gets called once the app.listen function has finished) that will tell us when Node is ready and the server has been started.

-Let's test the applicaton now, by typing `$ node server.js` in the terminal window (make sure you're within the project directory).
+Let's test the application now, by typing `$ node server.js` in the terminal window (make sure you're within the project directory).
 You should see the following:

 ```bash
 $ node server.js